monikageiger/factory-support/README.md

 ## Backlog

+- Currently the userId is hardcoded in the codebase, with the use of a cookie based authentication, all of that would be handled in the backend, because it would be available on all api requests.
 - Users should only be able to apply to support request that was not created by them
 - Frontend and backend should also follow and restrict how many users already subscribed and not let more people subscribe than required by the support request
 - Dockerize frontend & backend
+- remove hardcoded default passwords

 ## Extensibility

 -   Email communication - create subscription possibility for receiving additional info about support requests
 -   More extensive sorting & filtering - eg. based on request creation date
--   Add notes & notifications, eg. if no-one signed up yet, or when someon signed-up
+-   Add notes & notifications, eg. if no-one signed up yet, or when someone signed-up
 -   Mapping work types & factory locations in a separate table for easy maintenance
 -   Feedback system for improving volunteer experience